turingschool/bear-muffin-bird/README.md

 ## Existing Code

 Before jumping in to work, get a lay of the code base.
 Get the project up and running, explore what it does in the browser.
-Skim through the code so you have a feel for how the currently funcionality has been achieved.
+Skim through the code so you have a feel for how the currently functionality has been achieved.

 ## Tasks